-Depending on the financial institution, you can either open a savings account online or in-person.
-Most places allow you to do this over the Internet, but smaller banks may require you to go in person.
+Depending on the bank or credit union, you can either open an account online or in-person.
+Most places allow you to do this over the Internet, but smaller banks and credit unions may require you to go in person.

 Either way, the process is simple.
 You just need your ID, social security number, personal information, and the required minimum deposit.
 The process is even simpler if you already have an online savings account with the bank since they already have your basic information.

 Once you’ve opened your account, you can sign up for online banking and download an app if the bank offers one.
 This can make it easy to access your account on the go, plus scan and deposit checks from anywhere.
 You can also link your savings account to your checking account so that you can transfer money easily.